nidhig-dev/SBA_316_DOM/README.md

 - ✅Modify at least one attribute of an element in response to user interaction.

--✅ Register at least two different event listeners and create the associated event handler functions.
+- ✅Register at least two different event listeners and create the associated event handler functions.

 - ✅Use at least two Browser Object Model (BOM) properties or methods.